 I am pleased to present our Annual Audit Letter for the 2015/16 audit year.
-The purpose of this document is to summarise the outcome of the external audit of the Police and Crime Commissioner's (and group) 2015/16 financial statements and our review of your arrangements for securing economy, efficiency and effectiveness (VfM).
+The purpose of this document is to summarise the outcome of the external audit of the Chief Constable for Northumbria Police's 2015/16 financial statements and our review of your arrangements for securing economy, efficiency and effectiveness (VfM).